-Courtesy Pay is another service we provide at NEFCU to help you avoid returned checks and other types of denied payments due to non-sufficient funds.
+Courtesy Pay is another service we provide at NEFCU to help you avoid returned checks and other types of denied transactions due to an insufficient available balance.
 Courtesy Pay may be used to help cover check and ACH transactions, BillPay items originated from online banking, as well as transactions that you make using your debit card.
-With Courtesy Pay, NEFCU may pay the transaction for you even if you do not have sufficient funds in your account.* For this service, we will charge you a “Courtesy Pay Fee (Paid NSF)” of $19 per transaction item, which will be deducted from your account.
+With Courtesy Pay, NEFCU may pay the transaction for you even if you do not have sufficient available funds in your account.* For this service, we will charge you a Courtesy Pay/Paid NSF Fee of $19 per transaction item, which will be deducted from your account.
 You do not have to sign up for Courtesy Pay to work for your paper checks, BillPay or electronic (ACH) items you originated from your checking account.
-However, you do have to “Opt-In” if you want the protection of Courtesy Pay to apply to your everyday debit card transactions.
+However, you do have to Opt-In if you want the protection of Courtesy Pay to apply to your everyday debit card transactions.
 Note that at NEFCU, we do NOT extend Courtesy Pay to ATM or non-checking account transactions.

-You can contact us to “Opt-Out” of Courtesy Pay if you do not want us to pay checks or other electronic transactions that won’t clear due to non-sufficient funds.
-If you choose to “Opt-Out” of Courtesy Pay then your check or other transactions will be returned when you do not have enough money in your account to cover the payment and you will be charged the standard “Return Item Fee” of $24 per item.
-In addition to the Return Item Fee you may be charged a penalty fee and/or interest from the recipient of your returned items.
-Note: If you do not “Opt-In” to allow us to authorize debit card transactions against non-sufficient funds, these transactions will be denied at point of purchase unless you have established other plans described below to cover these payments.
-There is no “Return Fee” assessed for debit card NSFs, but your transaction will be denied.
-Please know your “Opt-In” and/or “Opt-Out” decision can be revoked or reinstated by you or the Credit Union at any time.
+You can contact us to Opt-Out of Courtesy Pay if you do not want us to pay checks or other electronic transactions that won’t clear due to an insufficient available balance.
+If you choose to Opt-Out of Courtesy Pay then your check or other transactions will be returned when you do not have sufficient available funds in your account and you will be charged the standard Return Item Fee of $24 per item.
+In addition to the Return Item Fee you may be charged a fee and/or interest by the person or entity which presented the item for payment.
+Note: If you do not Opt-In to allow us to authorize debit card transactions that exceed your available balance, these transactions will be denied at point of purchase unless you have established other plans described below to cover these payments.
+There is no Return Item Fee assessed for denied debit card transactions.
+Please know your Opt-In and/or Opt-Out decision can be revoked or reinstated by you or the Credit Union at any time.

 |Overdraft Protection||Courtesy Pay||Alert Me|

-|Service Description||Overdraft Protection provides a link to your share draft checking account using a savings, power account or line of credit to automatically transfer funds to cover overdrafts.||Eligible members can also authorize NEFCU to extend Courtesy Pay to cover their one time debit purchases with an Opt-In election.|
+|Service Description||Overdraft Protection provides a link to your share draft checking account using a savings, power account or line of credit to automatically transfer available funds to cover overdrafts.||Courtesy Pay is automatically available for checks, BillPay and electronic (ACH) items.
+Eligible members can also authorize NEFCU to extend Courtesy Pay to cover their one time debit card transactions with an Opt-In election.|

-|Is there a fee?||Yes. $2 per transfer.||$19 per paid item, Overdraft Fee.|
+|Is there a fee?||Yes. $2 per transfer.||$19 per paid item.
+Courtesy Pay/Paid NSF Fee|

 |How do I sign up?||Speak to a Member Service Representative, call or write us.||Speak to a Member Service Representative, call, or write us.|